-When it comes to the food world, one state tends to steal the show.
+Regarding the food world, one state tends to steal the show.
 No, not California — you’re thinking of a different kind of “show.”
-We’re talking about famous Ohio foods, and her grueling love for many classic dishes brings national acclaim and significant hunger pangs.
-In honor of being a foodie state that is second only to Michigan with a great selection of hometown favorite foods.
-But with Ohio, these favorites tend to circle around a few select goodies.
+We’re talking about famous Ohio foods.
+Her grueling love for many classic dishes brings national acclaim and significant hunger pangs in honor of being a foodie state that is second only to Michigan with a great selection of favorite hometown foods.
+But with Ohio, these favorites tend to circle a few select goodies.

-If you’ve ever wondered what is Ohio famous for, their food is part of that discussion.
+If you’ve ever wondered what Ohio is famous for, its food is part of that discussion.
 How the culture of a state shaped its culinary creations, we’re here to shine a spotlight on what makes those menus unique.
 These 20 Ohio foods have everything from real-deal recipes to unheard-of flavors, but they all have big claims to fame.